Updated September 2016

 B. Topics: Topics shall be determined by the prior year's Curriculum Committee, with input by all Centurions and presented to the Steering Committee no later than the June Steering Committee meeting.

-a.
-Task Force Chairpersons: Chairpersons shall be selected by the Steering Committee by July 31.
-Chairs shall be responsible for calling meetings of the group, setting agendas for such meetings, and generally coordinating the flow of Centurions business thorugh task force groups.
+1. Task Force Chairpersons: Chairpersons shall be selected by the Steering Committee by July 31.
+Chairs shall be responsible for calling meetings of the group, setting agendas for such meetings, and generally coordinating the flow of Centurions business through task force groups.
 Chairs shall heed the suggestions of any task force group majority in the administration of the chair's office.

 D. Selection: The Steering Committee shall select second-year task force chairpersons and members by July 31 and first-year members at the annual retreat, based upon need and taking into consideration the interests of each Centurion.